 At British Engines we understand our responsibilities as a corporate entity; we are proud to be ‘Engineering a Future’ for our employees, the communities within which we work and our industry.

 We use innovation to find a link between sustainability, quality products and lean manufacturing.

 We split corporate responsibility in to five main areas of focus:

 Environmental responsibility is a key focus for any successful business in today’s marketplace.
-British Engines is no different; we have a commitment to lessen the impact of our operations on both the immediate environment and wider UK society.
+British Engines is no different; we have a commitment to lessen the impact of our operations on both the immediate environment and wider society.

 Our annual environmental objectives and targets are developed as part of our process of continual improvement, and monitored on a monthly basis.
 This includes energy efficiency, waste minimisation, resource efficiency and recycling, as well as any environmental risks associated with our work.
 Every part of our operations is challenged to meet these targets.